Other than for brewing tastefully sweet tea, chrysanthemum also has a big reputation off the coffee table.

 Those are some honorable company of plants to be associated with.

 It is also often used as the flower to represent autumn and is also associated with the ninth month of the lunar calendar.
+One can tell the season of Chinese paintings when chrysanthemums can be observed in the background.

 Chrysanthemum flower (菊花) pronounced as Ju Hua.
 With Ju sounding somewhat similar to Jiu (九) which means the number 9.